brettz9/webappfind/README.md

 ### Testing

+1. `npm run installer` - Shortcut for the following two steps
     1. `npm run build-installer` - Builds the Node executables for native messaging and installations on the user machine
     1. `npm run execute` - Executes the installer
 1. `npm run lint` - Runs ESLint and `web-ext lint` (which uses `addons-linter`)
 1. `npm run run` - Test the web extension in Firefox
 1. `npm run build-addon` - Building the add-on file for distribution, e.g., on AMO

 ## To-dos

-1. Build `native-app.js` as an executable and copy that instead
+1. Set executable permissions on `bin/native-app`

 1. Overcome "Cannot find module 'regedit'" error when building on non-Windows